-Schwann cells also enclose, but do not wind around, the smallest axons of peripheral neurons.
-Consequently, these axons lack myelin sheaths.
-Instead, the axon or a group of axons may lie partially or completely in a longitudinal groove of Schwann cells.
+axons lack myelin sheaths.
+Instead, the axon or a group of axons may lie partially or completely in a longitudinal groove of a Schwann cell.

 Axons that have myelin sheaths are called myelinated (medullated) axons, and those that lack these sheaths are unmyelinated axons (fig. 10.5).
 Groups of myelinated axons appear white.
-Masses of such axons impart color to the white matter in the brain and spinal cord, but in the CNS another type of neuroglial cell called an oligodendrocyte produces myelin.
+Masses of such axons impart color to the white matter in the brain and spinal cord.
+In the CNS, myelin is produced by a type of neuroglia called an oligodendrocyte rather than by a Schwann cell.
 In the brain and spinal cord, myelinated axons lack neurilemmae.